ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 * [Hybrid Data Management](https://www.ibm.com/analytics/data-management)
     * Collect all types of data, structured and unstructured
     * Include all open sources of data
-    * Single platform with a commonf application layer
+    * Single platform with a common application layer
     * Write once and deploy anywhere
 * [Unified Governance and Integration](https://www.ibm.com/analytics/unified-governance-integration)
     * Satisfy all matters of finding, cataloging and masking data